-Lakeview is located just south of a DRI known as Forest Lake.
+Lakeview is located just south of another DRI called Forest Lake.
 It is recommended that the proposed development provide appropriate pedestrian connections to the Forest Lake development.
 It is also recommended that the proposed development provide adequate pedestrian connections to the commercial area within the Lakeview development.